 Therapists using a polyvagal-informed approach may:

 For another approachable explanation, check out Russ Harris’s animation on The Evolution of the Human Mind.
-It illustrates why our brains are wired the way they are—and why we shouldn’t be ashamed of that.
+It illustrates why our brains are wired the way they are—and how they are trying to help and protect us.

 Also helpful is Therapy in a Nutshell’s video on The 3 States of Anxiety, which gives a clear and kind explanation of the polyvagal ladder in everyday terms.